k0marrr1/nyc-mhtn-ds-021720/week_3/mod_1_project/README.md

 ## Checklist:

 Project Checklist:
-- Pull data from at least 2/3 sources (1 data source per team member).
+- Pull data from at least 2/3 sources (1 data source per team member)
 - Develop a pipeline for your data, from API/scraping to dataframe
 - Generate descriptive statistics to compare the success of different content
 - A slideshow presentation that entails the following: